How it Works

 In the fall (October to December timeframe), GVC's managing partners ask eligible nonprofit organizations to submit strategic project needs for which they would like GVC's assistance.
 GVC evaluates the strategic project needs submitted by various nonprofits to determine which projects GVC will take on.

 Project needs submitted by nonprofit clients are expected to be 200-250 hours long and will be completed by the consultants and lead consultants in a 6-8 week period in late winter/early spring (Mid January to Early March).
-For more details on timeframe please see our Structure & Timeline page.
+For more examples of previous projects, check out the Services page.

-Each project will be assigned 2-4 consultants, one lead consultant and a managing partner.
+Each project will be assigned 2-4 consultants, and one lead consultant.
 Consultants and lead consultants are fully responsible for working with our non-profit clients on a day-to-day basis to execute projects and deliver on any agreed upon requirements of each project.
-The assigned managing partner is responsible for initiating and managing GVC's overall relationship with our nonprofit clients as well as providing full scale support for each project team.

 If you are a non-profit organization interested in engaging GVC, please refer to the Prospective Clients section of this website.